 I was teaching a private session this week.
-The lovely lady in question is preparing for her very first pole dancing competition (the Supreme Poledown, which I am also competing in, make sure you grab your tickets!).
+The lovely lady in question is preparing for her very first pole dancing competition.
 She wanted to improve her floor work, flow and overall performance (hair flicks and so on) so came to me for a spot of help.

 However, it isn’t just technique that makes a pole routine great, so I thought, ‘Which of my performances was my best pole dance ever?
 And what about it made it ‘the best’ for me?’
 I found myself continuously returning back to the same answers, things that I had found improved my routines immeasurably despite their simplicity.